WATER & WASTEWATER

-It is the responsibility of this department to repair damaged or failed deliver and/or collection lines.
+It is the responsibility of this division to repair damaged or failed delivery and/or collection lines.
 In relationship to potable water service line repairs, it may from time to time be necessary for water pressures to be dropped below 20 pounds per square inch.
-On these occasions it will be necessary for the department to cause the issuance of a "boil water notice."
+On these occasions, it will be necessary for the division to cause the issuance of a "boil water notice."

-Notices of this nature will be publicly announced on KSHN Radio (FM99.9), by the posting of signs, by posting on the City of Dayton's website and when practicable, by individual door hangers that will be place on the front door of impacted homes and/or businesses.
+Notices of this nature will be publicly announced by the posting of signs, on the City of Dayton's website, and official social media outlets and when practicable, by individual door hangers that will be placed on the front door of impacted homes and/or businesses.

 Subsequent to line repair and laboratory results confirming the acceptability of the water, impacted customers will again be notified, said notification advising the "boil water notice" is being rescinded.

-It is the responsibility of this department to operate and effect some repairs to the City's waste water treatment plant and also to its 3 potable water production facilities.
-Dayton's wastewater treatment plant was upgraded in 2010 and is now capable of handling sewer flows up to 4 million gallons per day.
-In the area of potable water, the City draws its water from 3 wells located at strategic points throughout the City.
+It is the responsibility of this division to operate and effect repairs to the wastewater treatment plant and also to its potable water production facilities.
+Dayton's wastewater treatment plant was upgraded in 2010 and is capable of handling sewer flows up to 4 million gallons per day.
+In the area of potable water, the city draws its water from 3 wells located at strategic points throughout the city.

 These wells pump from a depth of 1,300 lineal feet and have a cumulative average daily production of 1.5 million gallons.
 Both the sanitary sewer plant and the potable water facilities are operated under the guidelines of and in compliance with TCEQ and EPA regulations.